poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 Which blending operation to use for the Decal's base color.

-These are the same blending operations used in Adobe Photoshop.
+These are the same blending operators that are used in Adobe Photoshop.[^1]

 ### Alpha Blend Mode